Haquor/haquor.pw/content/posts/anonymous-burner.md

 ## Basic OPSEC

-Even the best laid plans all apart with bad OPSEC.
+Even the best laid plans fall apart with bad OPSEC.
 This isn't the blog for learning [basic OPSEC](https://medium.com/@JMartinMcFly/basic-opsec-for-the-uninitiated-77d0839f7bce).
 Randomize handles, browse securely, and pay attention to services/softwae that creates unique fingerprints that might identify you later.

 ## Secure Browsing